 Food Lion and Hannaford in the U.S. continued to focus on diversity and inclusion, providing expanded learning and development opportunities this year to more than 1,350 associates.
 Hannaford started a new Business Resource Group (BRG): Veterans & Military, bringing the total number of BRGs for both brands to 13.
-Working with the BRGs, Food Lion updated the ethnic haircare and Hispanic specialty product assortments to better serve sales.
+Working with the BRGs, Food Lion updated the ethnic haircare and Hispanic specialty product assortments to better serve diverse customers - and achieved increased sales.
 Both Food Lion and Hannaford also participated in events supporting the LGBT community and launched LGBT greeting cards in their stores.